EzryStIago/training/docs/workshop.md

 # Overview

-These are the instructions on how to
+These are notes from the workshop on genomics.
+What's covered in these notes:
+1. Setup

 # Genomic Software